Lemoncode/angular-1-6-tutorial/05 Services/Readme.md

 > We can keep it watching and exucting the tests again on every change by calling _npm run test:watch_

-- We can try to follow TDD, let's start by definining a test expecting a simple LoginService, if we implement it we get red lights, or even cannot execute (expected the services does not exist)
+- We can try to follow TDD, let's start by definining a test expecting a simple LoginService,if we implement it we get red lights, or even cannot execute (expected the services does not exist)

-./src/app/login.spec.ts
+__/src/app/login.spec.ts__

 ```diff
 describe('login', () => {